arez/arez/README.md

  - activated
 (Is all this just dev tools?)

+* Introduce a separate type of invariant check that detects bad usage.
+Current invariant checks combine checks types.
+Separate them out so can independently control.
+(Usually to disable framework checks but enable usage checks).
+The checks currently are;
+  - verifying that the framework internals are consistent with expectations
+    - Are ComputedValue backlinked from Observables correctly
+  - verifying the framework is used correctly
+    - ComputedValues should not cause cycles during recalculation

 * Read-Write transactions should not be able to be nested within other types of transactions.

 * dispose on calculated observer should defer until after reaction runs and should set isDisposed flag?